pheer/kinetica-airflow-lab/README.md

 ---

 The dag file holds the high level configuration of the job: `kinetica_ingest_dag.py` under `dags` folder.
-See more on scheduling jobs (run every night at 8PM).  check [here](https://airflow.apache.org/docs/apache-airflow/1.10.1/scheduler.html)
+See more on scheduling jobs (for example, how to run a job every night at 8PM).  check [here](https://airflow.apache.org/docs/apache-airflow/1.10.1/scheduler.html)

 Take a look at the `kinetica_ingest.py` file under spark/app.
 This file reads the CSV file using the following line: